 Hunger signals are your body’s way of telling you that it needs energy.
 Your body uses hunger signals to communicate with you throughout the day, every day.
 We feel different degrees of hunger, satiety, and fullness as a result of our nourishment needs, activity levels, and so much more.

-Being in tune with your hunger signals and your body’s needs helps you to make food choices based on your unique needs, as well as understand when things other than hunger are influencing your desire to eat, like your emotions, environment, or situation.
+Being in tune with your hunger signals helps you to make food choices based on your unique needs.
+It also helps you to understand when factors outside of hunger are influencing your desire to eat, such as your emotions or environment.

 Why Tuning Into Your Hunger Signals Is Important For Lasting Healthy Eating Habits